-- 54. The LAHF2 represents a unique opportunity for Fylde Council to add to the existing temporary accommodation provision in the Borough in order to tackle increasing homelessness pressures. - 55.
-The project will deliver temporary accommodation and support into permanent housing to those on Afghan resettlement schemes at risk of homelessness so that they can build new lives in the UK, find employment and integrate into communities. - 56.
-The project will help to reduce wider local housing pressures by providing better quality temporary accommodation to families owed homelessness duties by the Local Authority and reduce B&B accommodation costs. - 57.
-LAHF2 funding available equates to a grant of 40% towards total project costs, £1,257,600 and includes an element of £20,000 capital costs per property to assist with bringing the units into use as temporary accommodation. - 58.
+- 55. The LAHF2 represents a unique opportunity for Fylde Council to add to the existing temporary accommodation provision in the Borough in order to tackle increasing homelessness pressures. - 56.
+The project will deliver temporary accommodation and support into permanent housing to those on Afghan resettlement schemes at risk of homelessness so that they can build new lives in the UK, find employment and integrate into communities. - 57.
+The project will help to reduce wider local housing pressures by providing better quality temporary accommodation to families owed homelessness duties by the Local Authority and reduce B&B accommodation costs.

+- 58. LAHF2 funding available equates to a grant of 40% towards total project costs, £1,257,600 and includes an element of £20,000 capital costs per property to assist with bringing the units into use as temporary accommodation. - 59.
 Match funding required for the remining 60% of total project costs, £1,526,400 will be required from S106 funding.
-The project meets the strategic approach to targeting of S106 funding by providing much needed affordable homes, on a small scale and in areas of priority need. - 59.
+The project meets the strategic approach to targeting of S106 funding by providing much needed affordable homes, on a small scale and in areas of priority need. - 60.
 Appendix 1 details the level of S106 funding held by the local authority and all schemes identified to be used to support the project.
 All sites identified have a restriction for the funding to be spent within the local authority area and are not restricted to a specific location.
-Then scheme includes four sites where there is a payback date set if the funds are not committed. - 60.
-Executive Committee are requested:

-- To recommend to Full Council approval of an addition to the Capital Programme in 2023/24 for the sum of £2,784,000 in respect of LAHF2 Programme Funding, to be met fully from DLUHC LAHF2 funding and \$106 developer contributions held by the Council for this purpose as detailed in Appendix 1 of this report; - 2.
-To recommend to Full Council authorised drawdown of the expenditure within 2023/24 the sum of £2,784,000 in respect of LAHF2 Programme Funding, to be met fully from DLUHC LAHF2 funding and S106 developer contributions held by the Council for this purpose as detailed in Appendix 1 of this report; - 3.
-To note that the Chief Executive may use delegated emergency powers in consultation with the Leader to carry out actions required to secure one unit, containing 6 self-catering apartments, at Auction prior to the Full Council meeting on the 18th December 2023; and - 4.
+Then scheme includes four sites where there is a payback date set if the funds are not committed. - 61.
+Full Council are requested: - To approve an addition to the Capital Programme in 2023/24 for the sum of £2,784,000 in respect of LAHF2 Programme Funding, to be met fully from DLUHC LAHF2 funding and S106 developer contributions held by the Council for this purpose as detailed in Appendix 1 of this report; - 2.
+To authorised drawdown of the expenditure in 2023/24 in the sum of £2,784,000 in respect of LAHF2 Programme Funding, to be met fully from DLUHC LAHF2 funding and S106 developer contributions held by the Council for this purpose as detailed in Appendix 1 of this report; and, - 3.
 To note the risk assessment as detailed at Section 7 of the report, particularly in respect of the circumstances in which the council could be liable for un-funded costs.

-CORPORATE PRIORITIES Economy - To create a vibrant and healthy economy Environment - To deliver services customers expect Efficiency - By spending money in the most efficient way Tourism - To create a great place to live and visit
+CORPORATE PRIORITIES Economy - To create a vibrant and healthy economy v Environment - To deliver services customers expect Efficiency - By spending money in the most efficient way Tourism - To create a great place to live and visit

-IMPLICATIONS Finance This report requests the committee to recommend to Council an addition to the Capital Programme in 2023/24 in the total sum of £2,784,000 in respect of LAHF2 Programme Funding, to be met fully from DLUHC LAHF2 funding and S106 developer contributions held by the Council for this purpose as detailed in Appendix 1 of this report; and to authorise drawdown of the expenditure in 2023/24 in the sum of £2,784,000.
-The Committee are also directed to note that the Chief Executive may use delegated emergency powers in consultation with the Leader to carry out actions required to secure one unit, containing 6 self-catering apartments, at auction prior to the Full Council meeting on the 18th December 2023; and to note the risk assessment as detailed at Section 7 of the report, particularly in respect of the circumstances in which the council could be liable for un-funded costs.
+IMPLICATIONS Finance This report requests Council approve an addition to the Capital Programme in 2023/24 in the total sum of £2,784,000 in respect of LAHF2 Programme Funding, to be met fully from DLUHC LAHF2 funding and S106 developer contributions held by the Council for this purpose as detailed in Appendix 1 of this report; and to authorise drawdown of the expenditure in 2023/24 in the sum of £2,784,000.
+Council are also directed to note the risk assessment as detailed at Section 7 of the report, particularly in respect of the circumstances in which the council could be liable for un-funded costs.
 Legal Preparation of funding agreement to enable the units to be available in perpetuity Community Safety None arising from this report Human Rights and Equalities Temporary homeless accommodation provision for households in Fylde at risk of homelessness and support households under the ARAP and ACRS schemes.
 Sustainability and Environmental Impact None arising from this report Health & Safety and Risk Management None arising from this report